 Sedation dentistry offers a viable solution for those with dental anxiety or other concerns.
-At Slate Dental in Washington, DC, we provide various sedation options to meet the needs of patients in the Washington, DC metro area and Wesley Heights, Cathedral Heights, Spring Valley, Bethesda, the Palisades, and the surrounding communities.
+At Slate Dental in Washington, DC, we provide options to meet the needs of patients in the Washington, DC metro area and Wesley Heights, Cathedral Heights, Spring Valley, Bethesda, the Palisades, and the surrounding communities.
 Understanding the benefits and process of sedation dentistry can help you make an informed decision about your dental care.
+Dental sedation is one of the dental services we provide to our patients that minimizes discomfort.

 Types of Sedation in Washington, DC